MARTIMM/BSON/xt/Benchmarks/bench-readme.md

 6) 500 iterations, rakudo v2021.07-7-gb7f088b5a, MoarVM 2021.07-8-g860cc6550
 7) V0.13.0, Concurrency is gone.
 Although there is no speed improvement, the code is much cleaner.
 8) 𝐑𝐚𝐤𝐮𝐝𝐨™ v2021.08-1-g5c74b4053, MoarVM version 2021.08

-###  Original BSON methods with hashes.
-* I think this was about 2015 06 or so.
-In the mean time Hashing should be faster too!
-  3.1644 wallclock secs @ 15.8006/s (n=50)